Study Abroad Program Overview

 Established in 1982, the University of Botswana is a young university with a student population of 15,000.
 It is organized in six faculties, a School of Graduate Studies, and five academic centers.

-Botswana’s national capital, Gaborone, is home to the main campus of the University of Botswana and the headquarters of the 14-nation Southern African Development Community that focuses on regional development, economic growth, and improved social policies and priorities.
+The main campus of the University of Botswana is located in the national capital of Gaborone, which is also the headquarters of the 14-nation Southern African Development Community that focuses on regional development, economic growth, and improved social policies and priorities.

 This EAP program is affiliated with the Council on International Educational Exchange (CIEE).
 CIEE was founded in 1947 as a nonprofit, non-governmental organization with the mission “to help people gain understanding, acquire knowledge, and develop skills for living in a globally interdependent and culturally diverse world.”